valhalla/valhalla-docs/api-reference.md

 The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).

-## API keys and service limits

-To use the Mapzen Turn-by-Turn routing service, you must first obtain an developer API key from Mapzen.
-Sign in at https://mapzen.com/developers to create and manage your API keys.

-Mapzen Turn-by-Turn is a shared routing service.
-As such, there are limitations on requests, maximum distances, and numbers of locations to prevent individual users from degrading the overall system performance.

-The following limitations are currently in place:

-* Pedestrian routes have a limit of 50 locations and 250 kilometers.
-* Bicycle routes have a limit of 50 locations and 500 kilometers.
-* Automobile routes have a limit of 20 locations and 5,000 kilometers.
-* Multimodal routes have a limit of 50 locations and 500 kilometers.

-The distance limit is the total "as the crow-flies" distance along a path through successive locations.

-Limits may be increased in the future, but you can contact routing@mapzen.com if you encounter rate limit status messages and need higher limits in the meantime.

 ## Inputs of a route

 The route request takes the form of `valhalla.mapzen.com/route?json={}&api_key=`, where the JSON inputs inside the ``{}`` include location information, name and options for the costing model, and output options.
 Here is an example request:

-`valhalla.mapzen.com/route?json={"locations":[{"lat":42.358528,"lon":-83.271400,"street":"Appleton"},{"lat":42.996613,"lon":-78.749855,"street":"Ranch Trail"}],"costing":"auto","costing_options":{"auto":{"country_crossing_penalty":2000.0}},"directions_options":{"units":"miles"},"id":"my_work_route"}&api_key=mapzen-xxxxxx`
+>  [https://valhalla.mapzen.com/route?json={"locations":[{"lat":42.358528,"lon":-83.271400,"street":"Appleton"},{"lat":42.996613,"lon":-78.749855,"street":"Ranch Trail"}],"costing":"auto","costing_options":{"auto":{"country_crossing_penalty":2000.0}},"directions_options":{"units":"miles"},"id":"my_work_route"}&api_key=mapzen-xxxxxx](https://valhalla.mapzen.com/route?json={"locations":[{"lat":42.358528,"lon":-83.271400,"street":"Appleton"},{"lat":42.996613,"lon":-78.749855,"street":"Ranch Trail"}],"costing":"auto","costing_options":{"auto":{"country_crossing_penalty":2000.0}},"directions_options":{"units":"miles"},"id":"my_work_route"})

 This request provides automobile routing between the Detroit, Michigan area and Buffalo, New York, with an optional street name parameter to improve navigation at the start and end points.
 It attempts to avoid routing north through Canada by adding a penalty for crossing international borders.
 The resulting route is displayed in miles.

 There is an option to name your route request.
 You can do this by appending the following to your request `&id=`.
 The `id` is returned with the response so a user could match to the corresponding request.

-Note that you must append your own [API key](https://mapzen.com/developers) to the URL, following `&api_key=` at the end.
+The Mapzen Turn-by-Turn service requires an API key and there are limits on the number of requests, locations, and other parameters.
+In a request, you must append your own API key to the URL, following `&api_key=` at the end.
+See the [Mapzen developer overview](https://mapzen.com/documentation/overview/#mapzen-turn-by-turn) for more on API keys and rate limits.

 ### Locations

 You specify locations as an ordered list of two or more locations within a JSON array.
 Locations are visited in the order specified.
 See the `API keys and service limits` section above for the locations and distance limits.

 A location must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
 Note that Mapzen Turn-by-Turn is a routing service only, so cannot search for names or addresses or perform geocoding or reverse geocoding.
-External search services, such as [Mapzen Search](https://mapzen.com/projects/search) or [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim), can be used to find places and geocode addresses, which must be converted to coordinates for input.
+External search services, such as [Mapzen Search](https://mapzen.com/projects/search), can be used to find places and geocode addresses, which must be converted to coordinates for input.

 To build a route, you need to specify two `break` locations.
 In addition, you can include `through` locations to influence the route path.